ionic-team/ionic-storage/README.md

 Usage in Angular using Services and Dependency Injection requires importing the `IonicStorageModule` and then injecting the `Storage` class.

-First, edit your NgModule declaration in `src/app/app.module.ts` or in the module for the page you'll use the storage library in, and add  `IonicStorageModule` as an import:
+First, edit your NgModule declaration in `src/app/app.module.ts` or in the module for the component you'll use the storage library in, and add  `IonicStorageModule` as an import:

 ```typescript
 import { IonicStorageModule } from '@ionic/storage-angular';